adamrmelnyk/chip_8_emulator/README.md

 # CHIP8 Emulator

-A simple CHIP8 emulator written in rust.
-This project is currently incomplete.
-Though it will run a chip8 program it's missing reading keyboard instructions at each iteration as well as the display.
+A CHIP8 emulator written in rust.

 ## Building